 In this article you’ll learn everything you need to know about the molecule named Prostaglandin D2 and how it relates to hair loss.

-Read the entire article because at the end I’ll show you some practical ways to use this information to help stop your own hair loss
+Read the entire article because at the end I’ll show you some practical ways to use this information to help regrow your own hair successfully.

 A Malicious Molecule

 Prostaglandin D2, otherwise known as PGD2, is an eicosanoid responsible for many ill effects on the body.

 Synthesized in peripheral tissues as well as the central nervous system, PGD2 is proven to:

 - Cause bronchial constriction during asthma attacks

 - Increase drowsiness far more than any other internally created molecule

 - Play in integral role in allergic reactions such as eczema